SrgElephant/Schnucks-Coupon-Applier/README.md

   ## Initial Run

+  Make a new folder called SCA for holding both scaCredentials.py and sca.py.
+Download both files.

-  Download scaCredentials.py.
-Open the terminal where the file is located, and type
+  Open the terminal in SCA - where the both files are located, and type

   `python3 scaCredentials.py`